rneuhausler/coralModel-analyses/README.md

 python3.6 coralModelTest.py
 ```

 It usually takes a few seconds to run.
-You will know it's complete when a figure showing the inital and final grid pop up.
+You will know it's complete when a figure showing the initial and final grid pop up.

 You can also simply run this script using any of your favorite python IDEs.